verrazzano/docs/content/en/docs/releasenotes/_index.md

 - Resolved an issue with Verrazzano resource status conditions being appended as duplicates instead of updated.
 - Resolved an issue where Verrazzano Monitoring Operator was querying OpenSearch before it was ready.
 - Resolved an issue where Verrazzano Platform Operator transitioned to a ready condition before all webhook context paths were ready.
-- Updated base and other images to resolves CVEs.
+- Updated base and other images to resolve CVEs.

 ### v1.3.5